Retrieval Augmented Thought Process for Private Data Handling in Healthcare: Retrieval-Augmented Thought Process

-In this work, we consider a general setting where the LLM $\ell$ answers the question through multi-step reasoning.

-Formally, we can define the multi-step thought generation as a \textbf{Markov Decision Process} (MDP), denoted as $\mathcal{M} = (\mathcal{S}, \mathcal{A}, P, R, \mathcal{X}, \gamma, T)$. $\mathcal{S}$ is the state space.
-In our context, the state space is the space of \textit{thought process} --- the current reasoning graph during reasoning for the answers.
+Formally, we define the multi-step thought generation as a \textbf{Markov Decision Process} (MDP), denoted as $\mathcal{M} = (\mathcal{S}, \mathcal{A}, P, r, \mathcal{X}, T)$. $\mathcal{S}$ is the state space.
+In our context, the state space is the space of \textit{thought process} --- the current reasoning graph leading to the answers.
 A state $s$ is composed of previous thoughts $\phi$ and previous actions. $\mathcal{A}$ is the action space; in our context, the action space contains all possible combinations of thoughts in the current thought process $s_t$.
-For ease of notation, the external document $K$ is also considered to be a thought. $P$ is the dynamics, in our context, the \textbf{transition dynamics is known} and instantiated as feeding the combined thoughts to a properly prompted LLM $\ell_\mathrm{thought}$ to generate a new thought, i.e., $s_{t+1} = (s_t, a_t, \phi_{t-1} \text{ with } \ell_\mathrm{thought}(a_t)$. $R$ is the reward function that evaluates the final answer.
+For ease of notation, any external document $K$ is also considered to be a thought. $P$ is the dynamics, in our context, the \textbf{transition dynamics is known} and instantiated as feeding the combined thoughts to a properly prompted LLM $\ell_\mathrm{thought}$ to generate a new thought, i.e., $s_{t+1} = (s_t, a_t, \phi_{t+1}) \text{ with } \phi_{t+1} =\ell_\mathrm{thought}(a_t)$. $R$ is the reward function that evaluates the final answer.
 We denote the query $x$ as the initial \textit{thought} $\phi_0 = x$ (hence the thought process also initializes with $s_0 = x$).
-Therefore, the query distribution $\mathcal{X}$ is the initial state distribution. $\gamma\le 1$ is the discount factor that can be used to prioritize short-term rewards. $T$ is the problem horizon --- the maximal number of reasoning steps.
+Therefore, the query distribution $\mathcal{X}$ is the initial state distribution. $T$ is the problem horizon --- the maximal number of reasoning steps.